This documentation is for Macro Recorder v3 beta. Click here the for current production version 2 documentation.

 General

-The foremost important tip: 99% of issues are window focus based.
-Macro Recorder does not switch the input focus to the application you wish to automate.
-You would either need to change focus using the focus change macro action or by simulating a regular click (not a smart click) into the target application to switch focus to that window.
+The foremost important tip: Most of the common issues are window focus based.
+Macro Recorder does not automatically switch the input focus to the application you wish to automate.
+You would either need to change focus using the windows focus macro action or by simulating a regular click (not a smart click) into the target application to switch focus to that window.

-- Check the download page if you are using the latest version.
+- Make sure that you are using the latest version.
 Your installation may be out-of-date, even if you checked for updates.
+The latest version can always be found on the download page.

 - The demo version cancels playback after a few repetitions.
 Make sure to register your license key for uninterrupted macro playback.